-Create a report in excel for sales data analysis is an important aspect of any business.
-Unless you are able to measure and analyse data, how can you improve your performance?
+Create a report in excel using a pivot table for sales data analysis is an important aspect of any business.
+Unless you are able to measure and analyze data, how can you improve your performance?
 It’s true that improving performance is a whole new story, but unless your data measurement isn’t accurate, you can never hope to reach the next level.

-The better you are able to analyse the data, the more information you have about your progress and hence, you can create a proper and accurate plan on how to improve your position.
-Fortunately, there are several tools available nowadays to analyse data.
+The better you are able to analyze the data, the more information you have about your progress, and hence, you can create a proper and accurate plan on how to improve your position.
+Fortunately, there are several tools available nowadays to analyze data.
 One of the most powerful software is Microsoft Excel, which provides several features for data analysis.
 Today, we shall discuss an important feature via Excel training on the pivot table.

 What is a pivot table? & How to use it?

-Steps to create a report in excel using pivot table:
+Steps to create a report in excel using a pivot table:

 Creating a pivot table is extremely easy in Excel.
 Just follow the steps below to create one for your dataset.

-- Choose the option PivotTable from the Insert menu.
+- Choose the option PivotTable from the Insert menu of Excel

 Your pivot table will be created instantly.
 With practice, it shouldn’t take you more than a minute to perform this task.